Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-(Origin of the Universe, chapter 8.15)
+(Origin of Humankind, chapter 1.6)

-Over the last few weeks, we’ve discussed humans being made in the image and likeness of God, after His kind, Godkind.
+Over the last few weeks, we’ve discussed humans created in the image and likeness of God, after His kind, Godkind.
 These Biblical contexts reveal that humans are all ONE race.
 Biblical Hebrew and the word adam are clear.
 It is not just the name of the first human being, adam is first and foremost a singular noun denoting all humanity, all people, all humans who are endowed with the image and likeness of God.
 We are ALL Godkind.
 We are ALL EQUAL.

-Sorry for the grammar but you need to see it with your own eyes.
+Sorry for the grammar, but you need to see it with your own eyes.
 Here’s the interlinear version of these two verses.

 Here’s the Biblical Hebrew for male:

-This is where true theology begins to mean something.
-Instead of focusing on human interpretation and getting upset and thinking God is a male chauvinist, let’s rather see what He has in mind in putting the male first.
+Here is where true theology begins to mean something.
+Instead of focusing on human interpretation and getting upset and thinking God is a male chauvinist, let’s instead see what He has in mind in putting the male first.
 What is God’s point of view?
 That is the light of true Biblical understanding.
 That’s why we can’t just read this verse rapidly, and in English, and think we understand it.
 Humanly we interpret it according to our knowledge and culture.
 And that’s not proper theology.

-What does God mean when He had the author of Genesis write that the male was the first human and the female was created out of the male.
+What does God mean when He had the author of Genesis write that the male was the first human, and the female was created out of the male?
 Strong sums up the Hebrew word זָכָר zâkâr with the most noteworthy sex?

 Here’s the key, and as a reader, you are already aware of this.
-Genesis 1 and 2 are not only talking about a physical creation but also and more importantly telling us a spiritual story.
+Genesis 1 and 2 are not only talking about a physical creation but also and, more importantly, telling us a spiritual story.
 Bible translations and reading tend to put more emphasis on the physical, superficial, visible level.
 That is only the tip of the iceberg.
 So what is the spiritual underpinning here?
 One Bible verse sums it up.

 The first man (Adam) is of the earth, earthy: the second man (Jesus) is the Lord from heaven

-Nevertheless death reigned from Adam to Moses, even over them that had not sinned after the similitude of Adam‘s transgression, who is the figure of him that was to come (Jesus)
+Nevertheless, death reigned from Adam to Moses, even over them that had not sinned after the similitude of Adam‘s transgression, who is the figure of him that was to come (Jesus)

 Here we have the physical first man who is the figure of and who foreshadows the spiritual second man.
 The point is we can better understand the first man from the second and the second from the first.
 The Old Testament and the New Testament mutually throw light on each other.
 Each gives us an enhanced understanding of the other because they parallel each other, on different planes.
-The Old Testament is physical, the New Testament is spiritual.
+The Old Testament is physical; the New Testament is spiritual.

-This principle of the physical as the precursor, portraying the spiritual will come up time and again.
-When God indicates he created adam in the image of God, it is not just the physical male, it is also the nature and characteristics of adam–all humans–as well.
+This principle of the physical as the precursor, portraying the spiritual, will come up time and again.
+When God indicates he created adam in the image of God, it is not just the physical male; it is also the nature and characteristics of adam–all humans–as well.
 We are now beginning to answer these fundamental why questions.
 Why is it males have a more prominent role?
-Females also have a very important and precious role, as we’ll see next week.When God indicates he created adam (humanity) in the image of God, it is not just the physical male, it is also the nature and characteristics of adam as well.
+Females also have a crucial and precious role, as we’ll see next week.When God indicates he created adam (humanity) in the image of God, it is not just the physical male, it is also the nature and characteristics of adam as well.
 We are now beginning to answer these fundamental why questions.
 Click To Tweet

 And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.

-In so many ways Adam parallels Jesus in a purely physical way.
+In so many ways, Adam parallels Jesus in a purely physical way.
 We shall see a lot more.
 This preeminence makes the male neither better nor more important than the female.
 They are equal.
-But it does give the male a different role from the female, as we’ll see next week. then we’ll see how the male and female are complementary and how likewise, their roles are complementary.
+But it does give the male a different role from the female, as we’ll see next week.
+Then we’ll see how the male and female are complementary and how, likewise, their roles are complementary.

 Males have a lot to learn about their role.
 It comes with huge responsibilities as the preeminent gender.
-It would be better for males to focus on their role and we are going to see what that role entails.
+It would be better for males to focus on their role, and we are going to see what that role entails.

-Revise, study and deepen your comprehension of a fundamental Bible principle.
+Revise, study, and deepen your comprehension of a fundamental Bible principle.
 The physical precedes and prefigures the spiritual.

-We’ve already discussed this point when we elaborated the first days of creations and showed that light > truth, dark > confusion.
+We’ve already discussed this point when we elaborated on the first days of creations and showed that light > truth, dark > confusion.
 Heavens > God and His ways, depth > Serpent and His ways.

 Unfortunately, humans only see the physical and not the spiritual.
 They do not understand this primary relationship.
 Some who are religious think we’re painting a human image of God by describing God in human terms.
 In fact, it’s the other way around.
 God created humans IN HIS IMAGE.
-We are physical, He is spiritual.
+We are physical; He is spiritual.
 God created many physical characteristics in His image.
 Some we’ve seen, I’ll show you many others.

 With the creation of the first male, we’re seeing he is IN THE IMAGE of the second male, Jesus.
 We are going to see many more images.
-That’s why this concept of understanding that the physical prefigures the spiritual is so important.
+That’s why this concept of understanding that the physical prefigures the spiritual is so essential.